open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/topic.md

  - **fullyQualifiedName**
    - Name that uniquely identifies a topic in the format 'messagingServiceName.topicName'.
    - Type: `string`
+ - **displayName**
+     - Display Name that identifies this topic.
+It could be title or label from the source services.
+     - Type: `string`
  - **description**
    - Description of the topic instance.
    - Type: `string`